kjabr/ACL-PUB-SUB/README.md

 # ACL-PUB-SUB
-Use ACLs in a Pub-Sub model on Cisco switches and Routers
+Use ACLs in a Pub-Sub model on Cisco switches and Routers.
+Goal is to centralize the config (like ACLs) and use a PULL model to scale massively

-## Problem Statement:
+## Business/Technical Challenge

 Imagine ACLs that live on many switches and routers.
 Currently to keep them up to date requires an admin or a tool to connect to each device to make the change.
 Doesn't matter if that is done via SSH or an API.
 If you have hundreds or even thousands of devices that becomes pretty cumbersome.
 This project solves this problem.

-## Solution:
+## Proposed Solution

 - Centralize the ACLs on a server.
 Say a Linux server.
 Where it allows the admin to add/remove ACLs and ACE (ACL lines)
 - Use a notification channel (Kafka in this project) where the network devices would get a quick alert that an update is available.